TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:33:52 EDT 2023

 Artist of Design

-Commercial foundry in Kensington and/or Moorhead, MN, run by André Zottolo.
-Most of his fonts are handprinted, such as AZ Cut Script (2011, a script), AZ Pledge, AZ Grampa, AZ Fast Fury, AZ Hello, AZ Dude, AZ Tiki, AZ Script, AZ New Rough, AZ Imperial, AZ College (+Brushed), and AZ Vintage Tattoo, all made ca. 2010-2011.
+Commercial foundry that was in Kensington and/or Moorhead, MN, but is now in Park Rapids, MN, run by André Zottolo.
+Most of his fonts are hand-printed, such as AZ Cut Script (2011, a script), AZ Pledge, AZ Grampa, AZ Fast Fury, AZ Hello, AZ Dude, AZ Tiki, AZ Script, AZ New Rough, AZ Imperial, AZ College (+Brushed), and AZ Vintage Tattoo, all made ca. 2010-2011.

 His earliest fonts were free.
 They included Alpha, Barracuda, Collem, Cornelia, Declan, Funtime, Roughfart, Tiki, MessyGirl.

 Typefaces from 2011: AZ Union is a Western face.
-AZ Text and AZ Dramamine are grungy hand-printed faces.
+AZ Text and AZ Dramamine are grungy hand-printed typefaces.
 AZ Sailor Tattoo is an outline tattoo face.
-AZ Hello Brushed is a brush face inspired by auto repair signs.
+AZ Hello Brushed is a brush typeface inspired by auto repair signs.
 AZ Rough Fart is a squarish mural brush face.
 AZ Wings is Victorian.
 AZ Placid is an eroded outline face.

 Type designs from 2012: AZ Mavericks (based on a skateboard logo), AZ Barista (inspired by Leonetto Cappiello's poster art from the 1920s), AZ Indian (signage script), AZ Harpers July (inspired by Edward Penfield's poster art from ca. 1900), AZ Plug Italic (inspired by the poster art of Edward Penfield and Franz Hazenplug, ca. 1900), AZ Audiotape, AZ Kiss (sketched type), AZ Varsity (athletic lettering), AZ Varsity Brush (textured version), AZ Claire (fat signage script).